 October 2015 marked the 15th anniversary of UNSCR 1325 and the Women, Peace and Security Agenda.

 And what a month!
-PeaceWomen led WILPF’s work in mobilising across the full month to build momentum for feminist foreign policy that goes beyond anniversaries and promotes local action for transformative change.
+WPS Programme led WILPF’s work in mobilising across the full month to build momentum for a feminist foreign policy that goes beyond anniversaries and promotes local action for transformative change.
 In conversations that built momentum from week to week, WILPFers and partners repeatedly brought attention to the need to shift the gaze from the United Nations and governments to feminist grassroots peacebuilders – nonviolent women and men – as key to peace.

 The week of the Security Council Open Debate on Women, Peace and Security (13 October) and the official launch of the Global Study (14 October), WILPF’s Secretary General Madeleine Rees with the High Level Advisory Group joined us to participate and facilitate strategic conversations around mobilising the feminist peace movement and across movements.
 “We are still spending trillions on war but pennies on peace,” noted one event participant.
 Discussions highlighted the need to take back the Women, Peace and Security Agenda by recognising and strengthening women human rights defenders, demilitarisation, and feminist foreign policy.

-The following week (19-22 October), WILPF’s international delegation joined from nine countries: Cameroon, Colombia, Democratic Republic of the Congo, Lebanon, Nigeria, Spain, Sweden, the Netherlands, and the United Kingdom.
+The following week (19-22 October), WILPF’s international delegation joined from nine countries: Cameroon, Colombia, the Democratic Republic of the Congo, Lebanon, Nigeria, Spain, Sweden, the Netherlands, and the United Kingdom.
 Delegates participated in civil society events surrounding the 15th Anniversary of the UNSCR 1325 (2000), the High Level Review of the UNSCR 1325 (2000) and the launch of the Global Study, including a WILPF workshop, “Mobilising Women: Localising Peace,” and the “Voices from the Field: Prelude to the Peace Forum” with women and men from over 40 countries with conversation circles aimed at mobilising collaborations for the feminist peace agenda.
 As Manuela Mesa, Vice President of WILPF Spain noted, “we need to move from global to local to make women’s perspective seen on an international level.”

 The final week of October 26-28th, WILPF’s International President Kozue Akibayashi and members of WILPF-US joined for the Peace Forum to explore how to go beyond anniversaries and engage men to address patriarchal power structures for peace and gender justice.
-Delegates contributed to discussions around building people’s action plans, mobilising across movements, engaging men and transforming violent masculinities, and building feminist roadmaps for peace.
+Delegates contributed to discussions around building people’s action plans, mobilising across movements, engaging men and transforming violent masculinities and building feminist roadmaps for peace.